aisthesis/investor-bot/data/README.md

     price behavior except in the case of JPM, where the splits corresponded to those shown in the yahoo! chart but not to the splits shown on http://www.stocksplithistory.com/

+- <code>&lt;ticker&gt;-splitadj.mat</code>

+    Chronologically sorted matlab binary files adjusted to account for splits.
+These files are based on the data from <code>&lt;ticker&gt;.mat</code> and differ from them only in that they are adjusted for splits.

 - <code>&lt;ticker&gt;-splitadjcloses.mat</code>

     matlab binary files with chronologically sorted closes that have been adjusted to account